Resources for All

 High School (Grades 9-12) and College Student Resources

-JSTOR is providing public access to over 6,000 eBooks and 150 journals of their online library of academic content.
+Access more than 6,000 eBooks and 150 journals from JSTOR’s online library of academic content.

 Reading and Writing Resources

-Scroll down for several links to the library’s numerous resources available online, as well as activity and learning ideas.
+Access the library’s numerous online resources, as well as learning support, games, activities, and learning ideas.

 Special Education and ESL Resources

-Services families are entitled to receive their Special Education Itinerant Teacher (SEIT) or IEPs online through tele-therapy.
+Learning resources and therapy services families are entitled to receive their Special Education Itinerant Teacher (SEIT) or IEPs online through teletherapy.

-Bookshare is a FREE, federally funded library of 800,000+ accessible ebooks for students with reading barriers such as dyslexia, blindness, and cerebral palsy.
+Access a free, federally funded library of 800,000+ eBooks for students with reading barriers such as dyslexia, blindness, and cerebral palsy.
 The collection includes textbooks, educational materials, bestsellers, young adult, and children’s titles.

-Information and resources on learning disabilities and how to advocate for people who live with them.
+Get information and resources on learning disabilities and learn how to advocate for people who live with them.

 Cultural Learning and Virtual Experiences

-NASA Space Place teaches students how their states and NASA work together while helping students learn more about Earth and space with activities, crafts, videos, and games.
+Learn about the Earth and space with activities, crafts, videos, and games.